Changissnz/selfinterest/README.md

 introspection that could have taken many years only to miss the mark by many immeasurable distances.
-Additionally, the statement could be interpreted as a call to deconstruct understanding right down to the axiom, which then would not demand much words to be used, leaving sentient existence little else to do but the predominantly physical.
+Additionally, the statement could be interpreted as a call to deconstruct understanding right down to the axiom, which then would not demand any words to be used, leaving sentient existence little else to do but the predominantly physical.
 Herein lies more issues with the usage of the word.
 The word, as used for ultimate consideration, must consider all span/s of possibilities, synonymously any thing that lies in